schickele/vim-glyphtab/README.md

 ### Usage in Vim

-Type this in command mode:
+Type this in normal mode:

 ```vim
 :so $HOME/.vim/scripts/glyph_tab_py.vim|call GlyphTab()